 Key estate operators and megasites

-Recent install — 1.8 MW install on Slough Trading Estate fulfilment centre
+Modelled scenario — 1.8 MW system for a Slough Trading Estate fulfilment centre

 A major UK fashion e-commerce 3PL fulfilment centre on Slough Trading Estate.
 280,000 sqft modern building with conveyor + ASRS robotics.
 Energy spend £1.3m/year.
 Tenant on a 12-year FRI lease (Segro).